-By default, SKULabs syncs the "free" quantity of an item or kit to your sales channels.
-The "free' count is calculated using the "on hand" quantity available in your warehouse minus any stock currently "reserved" by open orders that have yet to be shipped.
+By default, SKULabs pushes the "free" quantity of an item or kit to your sales channels.
+This "free' count is calculated using the item's "on hand" quantity in your warehouse minus any stock currently "reserved" by open orders waiting to be shipped.

-For example, say you have a new product on a sales channel that you'll allow up to 50 preorders of before marking it as sold out.
-In this case, you could change the listing's stock sync rule in SKULabs from the default
+Say you want to pre-sell 50 units of a new product on your store before marking it as sold out.
+Simply change that listing's stock sync rule in SKULabs from the default

-free+50 .
-Assuming that the new item or kit is set up in SKULabs with 0 on hand, this will allow you to accept orders and reserve stock for up to 50 units until the free quantity reaches -50, which is when that custom stock sync rule calculates to 0 left to sell.
+As long the item or kit has 0 quantity on hand in SKULabs, you will be able to accept orders and reserve stock for up to 50 units until the free quantity reaches -50, which will then automatically mark the product out of stock on your channel.

 free and you'll be able to sell the product as normal going forward.